fehmi/simply.js/docs/design-tokens.md

 # Design Tokens

 Simply.js provides several methods for design token management.
-Just choose one from below that suitable for your needs.
+Choose the one that best suits your needs from the options below.

 ## Link tokens.css to the root document
 <repl-component id="d6bvgus52kc5f44"></repl-component>